-Once your trivia game is started and upon activating a Points Wager question for your participants, a points wagering form will appear on player Mobile Views.
-The form allows the player to input the desired amount of points to wager on the next question.
-Players will not see the next question prior to placing a wager.
-If you've added a Points Wager Hint, the hint will display above the points wagering form as they make their wager selection.
+Once your trivia game is started and upon activating a Points Wager question for your participants, the points wagering form will appear on player Mobile Views, which allows the player to input their desired number of points to wager on the next question.
+If you've added a Points Wager Hint, the hint will display above the points wagering form as they make their wager selection; however, players will not see the next question prior to placing a wager.

 Players may select Zero, Half, or All points by clicking the shortcut buttons.
 Alternatively, they can set a specific amount of points based on their current available points.